Hi! I’m Juliet Magdalene Comber.

 Something in me shut down during that time.
 Despite going to church every Sunday, I carried unprocessed grief and a painful sense of abandonment by God, leaving me disconnected from my emotional world, with no roadmap in sight.

-It wasn’t until I was 19 when a profound spiritual awakening brought me face to face with my deepest fears and set me on a path of learning HOW to feel safe and secure within myself, never giving up on the love I knew was possible.
+It wasn’t until I was 19 when a profound spiritual awakening brought me face to face with my deepest fears and set me on a path of learning HOW to feel safe and secure within myself, withoutgiving up on the love I knew was possible.